emilylakic/vimeo-cues/README.md

 ## Resources

 - The player embed api: https://github.com/vimeo/player.js and a demo here: https://player.vimeo.com/api/demo
+- Refer back to two example images provided with assessment

 ## Bonus Features
 Not required but for fun!